 Humpback whales.
 Veret monkeys.
 Human beings.
 Actually, quite a few animals on our pint-sized planet.

-The majority of people on our planet believe that God created the world for us.
+Most folks on our planet believe God created the world for us.

 All other animals that have graced the earth, from the Cambrian Explosion 500 million years ago that spawned a planet full of new life forms – to the dinosaur’s era (that survived 100 times longer than we’ve been here) — were created just for us.

-Most cultures would tell you we’re going to a “heaven-like” place – where it’s much better than life on Earth.
+Most cultures would tell you we’re going to some version of heaven – where it’s much better than life on Earth.
 In this place we’ll be at peace.
 It’s God’s home.
 It’s well-worth the suffering we’ve had to put up with as humans on our flawed planet earth.

 All the animals on our planet, on the other hand, will just die and return to dust.
 After all, they’re only here for us.

-Our humpback whale’s mortality, if you would even dare to call it that, will be defined by the difference it made in the world while here on earth.
-But I’d bet the ranch a female humpback whale dies knowing she loved and cared for her life mate; her children and her friends – and feels good about that.
+A humpback whale’s mortality will be defined by the difference it made in the world while here on earth.
+I’d bet the ranch a female humpback whale dies knowing she loved and cared for her life mate; her children and her friends – and feels good about that.

 And, I believe, that humpback whale’s decisions reverberate for generations; in the actions of their children – and their children’s children.
 You could say the world, in a small way – will forever be in their image and likeness.